-All our framing is conservation standard which means that all the “supports” such as tape, board, back mount etc. are ph neutral, i.e. no acid, to ensure your print is well protected.
-Another criteria of “conservation” framing is that the process is reversible, i.e. the artwork can be taken out and absolutely no damage is done, so it can be framed in another way in the future or rolled up in a tube again.
+Conservation mounting standard which means that all the “supports” such as tape, board, back mount etc. are ph neutral, i.e. acid free, to ensure your print is well protected.
+Another criteria of conservation framing is that the process is reversible.
+That means that the artwork can be taken out of the frame and absolutely no damage is done.
+This means that it can be framed in another way in the future or rolled up in a tube again.

-We do ship framed pieces outside of the UK.
-For those pieces we use perspex glass which is lighter than glass and does not break easily.
+We do ship framed pieces outside of the London.
+For those pieces we always use perspex glass which is lighter than glass and does not break easily.
 Perspex looks exactly like normal glass and is being used by many artists for their bigger pieces due to the lightness of the material.

 For any other inquiries about framing please contact us on firstname.lastname@example.org